winitzki/scall/tutorial/programming_dhall.md

 Note how the type expression `let T = Natural → Natural in T → T` is syntactically similar to `let x = 123 in x * x`.
 This example illustrates that Dhall treats type expressions and value expressions similarly at the level of syntax.

-Records and unions may use types or values as their data, as in these (artificial) examples:
+Records and unions may use types or values as their data, as in these  examples:

 ```dhall